Class Absence Notification

 - Once the request and documentation have been submitted, the office will review and verify the submitted information.
 Submitted requests will generally be reviewed within two to four (2-4) business days depending on the volume of requests.

-- Upon verification, a Class Absence Notification will be sent to instructors via email, and the student submitting the request will be CC'd on the email.
+- If the request is approved, a Class Absence Notification will be sent to instructors via email and the student submitting the request will be CC'd on the email.

 - The Office of the Dean of Students reserves the right to grant or reject notification requests at any time.